CKVB-FM: History

-On October 17, 2022, Corner Brook City Council approved the sale of a piece of land off Mayfair Avenue to Bay of Islands Radio for the purpose of constructing a new transmitter site, citing coverage issues at its current site.
+On October 17, 2022, Corner Brook City Council approved the sale of a piece of land off Mayfair Avenue to BayFM for the purpose of constructing a new transmitter site, citing coverage issues at its current site.
 The land was sold to the station at a cost of $1.00.
 The location of the land is adjacent to the former transmitter site of CHOZ-FM and CJON-DT's Corner Brook repeaters, until the tower was dismantled in 2014 following the closure of NTV's analogue television network.